 - Slips and trips.
 Slips and trips are so common because they can happen to anyone, anywhere, at any time.
 All it takes is one loose computer cord or one warped floorboard to cause a person to lose their balance and take a hard fall.

 - Falls.
-These falls are primarily those that occur when someone is high in the air, perhaps on a ladder or scaffolding.
-Construction workers and those whose jobs involve manual labor are frequent victims.
+These falls are primarily those that occur when someone is high in the air, perhaps on a lift, ladder, or scaffolding.
+Construction workers and those whose jobs involve manual labor are frequent victims of falls that can lead to serious workplace injuries.

 - Repetitive motion.
 Repetitive motion injuries can affect people in many different industries.
 Someone who sits at a desk all day and types could suffer carpal tunnel syndrome, while a factory worker who feeds stock into a machine could also wear his body down by performing the same motion all day long.
 Many employees aren't sure whether they are allowed to file workers' comp for these injuries, because they develop over time rather than happen in one sudden event.
 The answer: yes, repetitive motion injuries can qualify for workers’ compensation benefits in South Carolina.